 Each module (up to 2/week) covers a specific topic in the aviation industry.
 Most topics have a corresponding chapter in the required course textbook.
-You are encouraged to read those chapters before reviewing the corresponding lectures (narrated in PowerPoint) because lectures are intended to complement and build upon the material in the textbook.
-In general, the textbook provides a good introduction to the topic, and the lectures and other material help to fill in any gaps and bring things up to date.
-All content in the assigned readings and narrated lectures is considered "testable" material (in the module quiz).
+You are encouraged to read those chapters before reviewing the corresponding video lectures (narrated in PowerPoint) because lectures are intended to complement and build upon the material in the textbook.
+In general, the textbook provides a good introduction to the topic, and the video lectures and other material help to fill in any gaps and bring things up to date.